-The messages and wishes that you send to friends and family of the Jewish faith are signals that you care for them.
-It is an easy thing to do to wish a Happy Hanukkah and share your appreciation for the celebration.
-But your simple gesture will mean a lot to those that are receiving your good will messages and wishes.
+The messages and wishes you send to friends and family of the Jewish faith signal that you care for them.
+It is easy to wish a Happy Hanukkah and share your appreciation for the celebration.
+But your simple gesture will mean a lot to those that are receiving your goodwill messages and wishes.

 Peace and Joy

-It is also appropriate to say Chag Chanukah Sameach meaning Happy Chanukah.
-This phrase is used for a number of different Jewish Holidays and Festivals, including Passover, Sukkot, Shavuot, Rosh Hashanah, and others.
+It is also appropriate to say Chag Chanukah Sameach, meaning Happy Chanukah.
+This phrase is used for many different Jewish Holidays and Festivals, including Passover, Sukkot, Shavuot, Rosh Hashanah, etc.

 Happy Hanukkah in Hebrew

 Hanukkah is named for the rededication of the Second Temple in Jerusalem.
 The word Hanukkah means “dedication,” “consecration,” or “inauguration” in Hebrew.
-Many people have problems correctly pronouncing the word and there are 15 different ways to spell it in English.
+Many people correctly pronounce the word, and there are 15 different ways to spell it in English.

 The holiday of Hanukkah is not mentioned in the Torah.
 However, it does appear in the bible in John 10:22-23.
 The apostle John’s account features Jesus attending the Festival of Dedication for the Second Temple.
-The reason it does not appear in the Torah is the Torah was written before the rededication took place.
+It does not appear in the Torah because the Torah was written before the rededication took place.

 What is Hanukkah?

 The story of Hanukkah is a story of two miracles.
-Antiochus III, Seleucid king of Syria took control of Judea (known also as the Land of Israel).
+Antiochus III, the Seleucid king of Syria, took control of Judea (also known as the Land of Israel).
 This king allowed the Jews to continue practicing their religion.
-But when his son, Antiochus IV Epiphanes took control of the throne, he ordered the Jews to renounce their religion and worship Greek Gods.
+But when his son, Antiochus IV Epiphanes, took control of the throne, he ordered the Jews to renounce their religion and worship Greek Gods.

 When is Hanukkah?

-The actual dates of the Hanukkah celebration are determined by the Jewish religious calendar.
+The Jewish religious calendar determines the actual dates of the Hanukkah celebration.
 It begins at sunset on the 25th day of Kislev (the 9th month in the religious calendar).
 It continues until nightfall on the 3rd day of Tevet (the 10th month in the religious calendar).

 How to Celebrate Hanukkah